How to Afford the Life You Want in 2018

 Capitalize on Credit Card Rewards

-Try it now: Create a rewards cheat sheet.
+Try it now: Create a reward cheat sheet.
 Nerdwallet's credit card expert Sean McQuay says he has 15 cards and uses a spreadsheet to make sure he's making the most of the rewards on offer.
-"I have a United card and even though I don't fly often, the free baggage deal is worth it for me," he tells MyDomaine.
-In short: jot down the specific benefits of each card, be it cash back, in-store incentives, or frequent flier miles, and make sure you're utilizing every offer.
+"I have a United card, and even though I don't fly often, the free baggage deal is worth it for me," he tells MyDomaine.
+In short: jot down the specific benefits of each card, be it cash back, in-store incentives, or frequent flyer miles, and make sure you're utilizing every offer.

 Ready to kick your savings into gear?
 Strip these nine expensive and unnecessary purchases from your routine to get started.